cryptool-org/cryptool1/setup/template-de/ReadMe-de.txt

    Dieses Lernspiel bringt Schülern den Umgang mit Teilern und Primfaktoren näher.

-c) Das Animationsprogramm ANIMAL (siehe http://www.algoanim.net) (Version 2.4.9, 5.
+c) Das Animationsprogramm Animal (siehe http://www.algoanim.net) (Version 2.4.9, 5.
 September 2016):
-   ANIMAL is a general-purpose animation tool with a current focus on algorithm animation.
+   Animal is a general-purpose animation tool with a current focus on algorithm animation.
 It contains a lot of animation generators (currently, there are more than 500.)
    Mit diesem an der TU Darmstadt von Dr. Rößling gepflegten Programm